-Many charities in Vietnam from NGOs (non governmental organization), established foundations as well as community volunteer groups that have done an incredible job during the pandemic in supporting those who need it the most.
+Many charities in Vietnam from NGOs (non-governmental organizations), established foundations as well as community volunteer groups that have done an incredible job during the pandemic in supporting those who need it the most.
 These include children, healthcare frontline workers as well as communities and families in need.
 Kudos to the volunteers on the ground fighting for our country!

 Registered NGOs and organizations often have greater resources (manpower and access to a wider network of sponsors and donors) as well as more defined structures.
-Hence, large organisations are generally more organised and efficient in channelling donations and necessities such as food, clothing, medicine as well as other health-related supplies (masks, sanitizers, oxygen tanks) to the most vulnerable as well as those who have limited access to these resources.
+Hence, large organizations are generally more organized and efficient in channeling donations and necessities such as food, clothing, medicine as well as other health-related supplies (masks, sanitizers, oxygen tanks) to the most vulnerable as well as those who have limited access to these resources.

 Furthermore, they are also more likely to invest in long-term projects such as schools for children, education centres and community hubs that have an impact in the future.

-• Pay attention to the organisation’s activities either through social media or their website
+- Pay attention to the organization’s activities either through social media or their website

-• Cross check with a representative within the organisation to ensure what they say as well as what they convey on their digital channels align
+- Cross-check with a representative within the organization to ensure what they say as well as what they convey on their digital channels align

-I personally find worth-of-mouth recommendations very effective in this case.
-Many people often ask me if I personally know the people as well as charity organisations that I promote and I believe it’s a key way for people (especially first time donors who are likely more skeptical) to gain a clearer picture of the charity.
-Hence, I would recommend to check if anyone in your personal (or second or third degree) network knows of the organisation or perhaps someone who is involved or has participated in their activities.
+I personally find word-of-mouth recommendations very effective in this case.
+Many people often ask me if I personally know the people as well as charity organizations that I promote and I believe it’s a key way for people (especially first time donors who are likely more skeptical) to gain a clearer picture of the charity.
+Hence, I would recommend to check if anyone in your personal (or second or third-degree) network knows of the organization or perhaps someone who is involved or has participated in their activities.

 Here are two databases to look up official charity NGOs (NGOs that are not included are not necessarily scams):